igneous-labs/S/docs/overview.md

 ### Pricing Programs

-Separated from the controller program for the sake of keeping separation of concerns, the state of pricing program is managed solely by CPIs from the controller program.
+Separated from the controller program for the sake of keeping separation of concerns.

 At any time, a single pricing program is active for the pool.